 • Bibles, prayer books, hymnals, and commentaries

-• The history and liturgy of the Episcopal Church
+• History and liturgy of the Episcopal Church

 • Prayer, meditation, and other spiritual practices